AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Tae Takemi's voice actress has been changed from Kirsten Potter to Abby Trott (who also voices Annette in Fire Emblem: Three Houses, one of my favorite VA's in the game)
 * Some of the confidant cutscenes have either had new dialog added, or have been overhauled completely.
 * Most of the confidant cutscenes now give more conversation opportunities to gain points towards the next rank-up.
 * Some confidant abilities have been altered, replaced, or shuffled around to unlock at different ranks than before.
+* Tae Takemi's confidant now has a Guts prerequisite after level 1.

 ### Dialog & UI